CLINICAL TRANSTIBIAL PROSTHETICS

 - Casting and cast evaluation

-04. Evaluate fit and function of clinically realistic transtibial prosthetic limbs to achieve a safe, well-fitting and functional prosthetic outcome consistent with clinical practice.
+05. Evaluate fit and function of clinically realistic transtibial prosthetic limbs to achieve a well-fitting and functional prosthetic outcome utilising gait analysis, outcome measures and systematic evaluation consistent with clinical practice.

 - Fitting and critique of transtibial prostheses

 Select to view your study options…

 Melbourne, 2017, Semester 1, Day

 Subject Instance Co-ordinatorKerry Fisher

 One 4.0 hours practical per week on weekdays during the day from week 10 to week 22 and delivered via face-to-face.

 One 3.0 hours laboratory class other recurrence on weekdays during the day from week 10 to week 22 and delivered via face-to-face.